-For shareholders, the reform will mean a paradigm shift given that, if certain conditions are met, creditors may be able to impose a restructuring plan on them.
+For shareholders, Act 16/2022 will mean a paradigm shift given that, if certain conditions are met, creditors may be able to impose a restructuring plan on them.
 In short, the new system subjects the plan to the shareholders' approval when it contains measures that require their agreement, although it sets out special rules to favor approval.
 In a situation of current or imminent insolvency, the plan can be sanctioned even against the shareholders' will, although this does not rule out the possibility of challenging it.

-In the case of directors, the Reform does not impose a specific legal regime on the pattern of conduct they should follow in a pre-insolvency situation (as proposed in the Pre-insolvency Directive), as the Reform considers that it is implicit in the regulations on their duty of diligence, in the rules on compulsory dissolution due to serious losses, and in the insolvency liability regime.
+In the case of directors, Act 16/2022 does not impose a specific legal regime on the pattern of conduct they should follow in a pre-insolvency situation (as proposed in the Pre-insolvency Directive), as it considers that this is implicit in the regulations on their duty of diligence, in the rules on compulsory dissolution due to serious losses, and in the insolvency liability regime.